Rod Serling: Teaching

 Serling kept his schedule full.
 When he was not writing, promoting, or producing his work, he often spoke on college campuses around the country.
 He taught week-long seminars in which students would watch and critique films.
 In the political climate of the 1960s, he often felt a stronger connection to the older students in his evening classes.
 Serling's critique of high school student writing was a pivotal experience for writer J. Michael Straczynski.

 By the fourth season of Twilight Zone, Serling was exhausted and turned much of the writing over to a trusted stable of screenwriters, authoring only seven episodes.
 Desiring to take a break and clear his mind, he took a one-year teaching job as writer in residence at Antioch College, Ohio.
 He taught classes in the 1962–63 school year on writing and drama and a survey course covering the "social and historical implications of the media."
-He used this time to teach as well as work on a new screenplay, Seven Days in May.
+He used this time to teach as well as work on a new screenplay, Seven Days in May, which he also co-produced through Cayuga Productions.

 Later he taught at Ithaca College, from the late 1960s until his death in 1975.
 He was one of the first guest teachers at the Sherwood Oaks Experimental College in Hollywood, California.
 Audio recordings of his lectures there are included as bonus features on some Twilight Zone home video editions.